 - Planning and Environment

-Estelle has particular expertise in matters concerning planning enforcement and represented the Secretary of State in two key CA cases concerning enforcement: Miaris (2016) and Keenan (2017).
-She also has experience dealing with neighbourhood plans, and will be appearing in the Supreme Court later this year in Oyston Estates, which will decide an important jurisdictional point about challenges to neighbourhood plans.
+Estelle has particular expertise in matters concerning planning enforcement and represented the Secretary of State in two key CA cases concerning enforcement: Miaris and Keenan.
+She also has experience dealing with neighbourhood plans, appearing in the Supreme Court in the Fylde Coast Farms Ltd case, which decided an important jurisdictional point about challenges to neighbourhood plans.

 Estelle also has experience in infrastructure work, and assisted in preparing the DCO application into the first road scheme to be designated under section 35 of the Planning Act 2008 as a project of national significance.
-She is currently representing a local authority in the DCOs concerning what will be the two largest off-shore windfarms in the world: Norfolk Vanguard and Hornsea 3.
+She is currently representing a coalition of local groups at the Gatwick DCO.
+Previously she represented a local authority in the DCOs concerning what will be the two largest off-shore windfarms in the world: Norfolk Vanguard and Hornsea 3.

 - Government’s new offshore oil and gas licensing round is lawful, rules Holgate J19 Oct 2023

-- Supreme Court to hear appeal concerning downstream emissions of fossil fuel projects20 Jun 2023
+- Finch v Surrey County Council: Supreme Court to hear appeal concerning downstream emissions of fossil fuel projects20 Jun 2023

 - High Court agrees to hear challenge to controversial coal mine in Whitehaven, Cumbria19 May 2023